glozow/bitcoin-notes/test_framework_intro.md

 # Functional Test Framework

-You might be here because you're a complete beginner and someone told you to start with functional tests.
-Or you need to write a functional test and want to sanity check that you're doing things correctly.
-Or you enjoy reading docs, and that's great because I enjoy writing docs.
+WIP Personal notes on the functional tests in bitcoin core... not guaranteed to be up-to-date

-(TODO: add links in places where I'm referencing the code)
+TODO: add links in places where I'm referencing the code

 ## Basics - Data Structures